molovol/MoloVol/README.md

 https://github.com/molovol/MoloVol/issues

 ## Development Team
-The development is currently lead by Jasmin B. Maglic and Roy Lavendomme.
+The development is currently led by Jasmin B. Maglic and Roy Lavendomme.
 You may reach us via email through molovol@outlook.com